create3000/x_ite/docs/_posts/what's-new.md

 *Leipzig, 3rd May 2026:* The 15.0 release of X_ITE introduces several breaking changes aimed at improving consistency and performance across field handling.

 - Out-of-range access for MF fields: Multi-value fields (MF*) derived from X3DArrayField now return undefined when accessing an index that is out of range.
+This behavior is now treated as a security risk to prevent unintended data access.
 Previously, such access could return unexpected values or behave inconsistently.
-Applications relying on the old behavior should add explicit bounds checks.
+Applications relying on the old behavior should add explicit set the length of the array.
 - Optimized constructors for SF and MF fields: Fields derived from X3DField now use more efficient constructors.
 As a result, some construction patterns have changed:
   - `new SFRotation(matrix)` has been replaced with `SFRotation.fromMatrix(matrix)`.
   - SFMatrix[34][df] constructors that previously accepted multiple vector arguments should now use spread syntax: